graphql/graphql-spec/spec/Section 6 -- Execution.md

 ExecuteRequest(schema, document, operationName, variableValues, initialValue):

+Note: the execution assumes implementing language supports coroutines.
+Alternatively, the socket can provide a write buffer pointer to allow {ExecuteRequest()} to directly write payloads into the buffer.

 - Let {operation} be the result of {GetOperation(document, operationName)}.
 - Let {coercedVariableValues} be the result of {CoerceVariableValues(schema, operation, variableValues)}.